As more of our lives become connected to the internet, threats to our private data and computer systems increase.

 A phishing attack is when a fake website or email looks exactly like the real thing in order to steal your personal details, such as usernames, passwords, and banking information.
 This often occurs with financial institutions such as banks and PayPal.
 Pharming works the same, but instead of using other organizations’ details to trick you, it hijacks your DNS and diverts all your website traffic to another, external site.
 Browser hijacking is even more dangerous than phishing and pharming because it uses a Trojan to take control of your browsing session and change the destination of money transferred via online banking.

 An SQL Injection is a virus that infects websites rather than computers.
 It gains access to steal any private information stored on the website database.
 Mousetrapping is when you visit a webpage only to be diverted to a completely different site.
 You navigate back and it still redirects you back to that annoying product promotion you just know is going to be malware if you click on it.
-Sometimes, it will be able to set itself as your homepage when quit your browser in despair.
+Sometimes, it will be able to set itself as your homepage when quitting your browser in despair.

 Threats to new technology